seinecle/mk99/docs/generated-html/subdir/data-privacy_temp_slides.md

 In practice, "data" starts to to be considered as such when it can be *processed automatically* or when it consists in *structured records* that can be used to facilitate the retrieval of specific information on specific individuals.

--> Hint: paper records, filing systems, databases
+-> Hint: paper records, filing systems, databases.

 == 3.
 Personal data matters because of privacy
 == !